cdklabs/cdk-proserve-lib/API.md

 ### RdsOracleMultiTenant <a name="RdsOracleMultiTenant" id="@cdklabs/cdk-proserve-lib.constructs.RdsOracleMultiTenant"></a>

-A CDK construct that enables Oracle MultiTenant configuration on an existing RDS Oracle database.
+Enables Oracle MultiTenant configuration on an existing RDS Oracle database.

 This construct creates a Lambda-backed custom resource that uses the AWS RDS ModifyDBInstance API to enable Oracle MultiTenant architecture, allowing the database to function as a Container Database (CDB)